 Then come back to it in two days and spend 15-20 minutes on it.

 Then revisit this list in a week and spend an entire hour focused on making your list.

-Set this down again for at least a day.
+Set this down again for a bit.

 The reason I have you leave and come back to this is because creativity comes in waves.
 Content creation is a muscle.
 If you’re new to getting yourself into it, jumping headlong into a whole content strategy management structure can paralyze you.

 When you start slowly by making this list for a short time, you give yourself the chance to dust off, come back with more inspiration, and then finally sit right down and make an exhaustive list of the above categories.

 Step two – Recategorize your raw ideas into topics

 At this point, you likely have a pretty darn good list of all the things going on with your brand.